christianebacani/Roadmap/README.md

 ### Bash Scripts

 This directory contains both my mini and major projects in `Bash scripting (Bourne Again Shell)`.
 I am eager to deepen my knowledge of scripting, orchestration, automation, command-line interfaces (CLI), and Linux.
 This repository serves as both a guide and a compilation of the practical skills I have acquired in Bash scripting and how I have applied them.

+### Automates Boring Stuff using Python

+This directory contains all the Python scripts I've developed based on lessons from the book *Automate the Boring Stuff with Python*.
+I'm passionate about automation and scripting, and these projects reflect both my interests and career aspirations.
+I believe in building what I learn, and as part of that commitment, I consistently ship my work to GitHub to share and document my progress.

 ## Contact